Divorce and life insurance: the key points

 How does separation benefit work?

-Some joint life insurance policies offer a separation benefit or separation agreement option that you can include when taking out your policy.
-This allows you to divide the policy into two separate policies if you divorce.
-Not all policies offer this feature, though, and there may be age restrictions – it’s typically available to customers under the age of 55.
+Some joint life insurance policies offer a separation benefit or separation agreement option, which allows you to split your insurance into two separate policies if you divorce.
+Not all providers offer this feature, though, and there may be age restrictions.

 Do I need to tell my insurance provider if I’m getting divorced?